arief-hidayat/hida-ui-scaffold/README.md

 > grails install-hida-ui-templates

 Create domain with all fields then generate view & controller with:
-> grails generate-hida-ui test.Employee --> it will generate view and controller from src/templates/scaffolding
+> grails generate-hida-ui test.Employee
+it will generate view and controller from src/templates/scaffolding
-> grails generate-hida-ui different-scaffold:test.Employee --> from src/templates/different-scaffold
+> grails generate-hida-ui different-scaffold:test.Employee
+generate from src/templates/different-scaffold, if you have such folder

 Check the generated views and controller. you might want to change some contents. esp. the JavaScript in index.gsp and singlepage.gsp